 It means a great deal for the plant-based movement for such a large and reputable organization of nutrition professionals to come out and explicitly stand behind what many of us have known for quite some time.

-The release of this position statement is a victory for all advocates of plant-based eating styles because it finally puts to rest the notion that those who consume a strong vegan diets are, in anyway, compromising their health or nutritional adequacy at any life stage from toddler to older adult.
+The release of this position statement is a victory for all advocates of plant-based eating styles because it finally puts to rest the notion that those who consume healthy vegan diets are, in any way, compromising their health or nutritional adequacy at any life stage from toddler to older adult.